mps-youtube/yewtube/README.rst

 - Download audio/video
 - Convert to mp3 & other formats (requires ffmpeg or avconv)
 - View video comments
-- Works with Python 2.7+ and 3.x
+- Works with Python 3.x
 - Works with Windows, Linux and Mac OS X
 - Requires mplayer or mpv